newmen93/termux-ndk/README.md

 we only need to build llvm toolchain, then replace the llvm in the NDK. of course you can build the whole NDK, use checkbuild.py, but the source code is too huge.

-For more details information, please refer to [docs](https://github.com/Lzhiyong/termux-ndk/tree/master/docs)
+For more details information, please refer to [toolchain readme docs](https://github.com/Lzhiyong/termux-ndk/tree/master/docs)

 ##### [download r22b](https://github.com/Lzhiyong/termux-ndk/releases)